 Patients with new chest pain generally need to be seen in person.
 An electrocardiogram, or EKG, can be performed to show electricity moving through the heart.
-The heart has four chambers, the right and left atria at the top and the right and left ventricles at the bottom.
-Blood circulates from the right atrium to the right ventricle, through the lungs to the left atrium, down into the left ventricle, and from there to the rest of the body.
-Electricity normally moves from the upper right to the lower left regions of the heart, signaling the myocardium of the heart when to contract, and when to relax, which results in the opening of valves and filling and pumping of blood.
 An EKG tells how long electricity takes to pass through each part of the heart, and whether each electrical signal repeats in a normal, regular rhythm.
-If any part of the heart is dead or scarred from an old heart attack or not getting enough oxygen, the electricity will slow down.
+If any part of the heart is dead or scarred from an old heart attack or from not getting enough oxygen, the electricity will slow down.
 This information is expressed on a chart that specialists can read.

-Another important test is the chest xray.
-This can show not only whether an infection (pneumonia) or other lung disorder such as a clot is causing the pain, but gives vital information on the size and shape of the heart.
+Another important test is the chest x-ray.
+This can show whether an infection (pneumonia) or other lung disorder such as a clot is causing the pain, and gives vital information on the size and shape of the heart.

 How is chest pain treated?

-Once the cause of chest pain is found, treatment can be prescribed.
-This can range from a simple antacid or medication to slow down production of stomach acid, to surgery or cardiac catheter for clogged arteries or treatment of esophageal tears.
+Treatment for chest pain can range from a simple antacid or medication to slow down production of stomach acid, to surgery or cardiac catheter for clogged arteries or treatment of esophageal tears.